JoeyBlount/PAC-Pro/README.md

 ## Quick Start

+1. `cd client`
-1. Run `npm install` (optional).
+2. Run `npm install` (optional).
+    a. `npm install -g live-server`
-2. Run `npm start` or use the VS Code Live Server extension.
+3. Run `npm start` or use the VS Code Live Server extension.
-3. Open the site at `http://127.0.0.1:5500/public` or your chosen port.
+4. Open the site at `http://127.0.0.1:5500/public` or your chosen port.

 ## File Structure